kexiZeroing/kexiZeroing.github.io/src/blog/learn-from-advent-of-vue-2022.md

 }
 ```

-> Each component instance calling `useMouse()` will create its own copies of x and y state so they won't interfere with one another.
+> Each component instance calling `useXXX()` will create its own copies of state so they won't interfere with one another.
 But if you put those values outside of the composable function, it will persist, like a basic state or store.
 When you need to access those values later somewhere else, they won't be reset everytime you call the composable.

+More about `watchEffect`:
+1. `watchEffect` runs a callback function immediately and automatically tracks its reactive dependencies.
+The callback function is executed whenever any of the reactive dependencies change.
+2. The callback function receives a special function called `onCleanup` as its first argument.
+You can use this function to register a cleanup callback that will be called before the watcher is re-executed.
+3. A confusing caveat is that `watchEffect` only tracks dependencies during its synchronous execution.
+When using it with an async callback, only properties accessed before the first `await` tick will be tracked.
+Everything after the `await` will NOT be tracked.

 ### Write better Vue composables
 Passing props and events back and forth through the component hierarchy creates a lot of complexity.
 A more straightforward solution is to create a shared data store that any component can import: